Bird of Passage 57

 The sheathed strip construction is described in detail on the plans.
 However given the size of the boat the great stiffness and unitary nature of this construction will be especially important.
 Construction is generally robust but simple.
 Due to the size of this project every effort hasl been made to keep construction easy and straightforward for the owners to build themselves.
 However, the client's requirements for shoal draft but also offshore capability demand the retracting keel.
 The engineering involved here is not terribly complex but the forces involved are considerable.
 We used large safety factors to account for periodic shock loading.
 Nevertheless, one's engineering is only as good as the assumptions that go into it.
 We fervently hope that we have given due consideration to every type of strain.
 We redesigned the whole system several times as we kept seeing more we could do to simplify and improve it..
 However only building the boat and sailing it would really be sufficient to check this work.
 As an aside, we wish more designers were more scared of the stresses imposed by keels.
 The recent rash of keels tearing off of racing boats is completely ridiculous.
 Usually this is simply too many big bolts going through too small an area for there to be any way to make it strong enough.
 At least we have avoided this.

 Unfortunately the owners of the first boat to be built to this design have chosen to go against our wishes and modified the retracting keel trunk and mechanism to be made of stainless steel instead of the bronze that we specified.
-Since we have very little faith in stainless steel when used near the water or underwater, especially in combination with the other materials used, we have to say that we would not be surprised to hear that this boat failed to make port someday.
+Since we have very no faith in stainless steel when used near the water or underwater, especially in combination with the other materials used, we have to say that we would not be surprised to hear that this boat failed to make port someday.
 Let's all hope this won't happen.
+This caused us to repudiate this particular boat as no longer our design, which the owners refused to accept and went right on sayin it was our design.

 We can picture a run from a secluded anchorage to a little village at the entrance of a canal system.
 Since this is a really full days run you have set a small alarm clock.
 It sits on your desk because this is just far enough away from your bunk so that you actually have to get out of bunk to turn it off.
 Since you are in northern climes you have left the diesel stove running on a low setting all night.
 Since there is a heating coil in the stove and radiators through out the boat, there is only the slightest shock when you scramble out of your warm bunk to turn off the alarm.
 A quick trip to the wheelhouse confirms that there is enough light to start getting underway.
 Though the low hills on either side of this little harbor leave your surroundings quite dark you can look south through the wheelhouse windows out of the harbor into the sea where you can see that dawn has nearly arrived.